movementlabsxyz/MIP/MIP/mip-27/README.md

 - **Role**: This domain is composed of network stakers who can execute timelocked transactions.
 - **Purpose**: Provides an additional layer of decentralized control by allowing stakers to be responsible for executing transactions after the timelock period has elapsed.

+### 6. **Contracts**

+- **Role**: The functional component of the protocol.
+- **Purpose**: Allow users to interact with Movement as a protocol.

 ## Workflow for Releases

 1. **Engineers Push Releases**:
    - Engineers push new releases containing the necessary deployment data and transaction details.
 Each release tag initializes the workflow.
+   - Engineers release a new implementation contract on the network.
+The old contract is versioned and a new iterable contract is created.
+E.g. MOVEToken is deployed.
+It currently contains MOVETokenV1 (current implementation) and MOVEToken.
+ALL work is to be done on MOVEToken.
+Once a new upgrade occurs, the deployed MOVEToken version is renamed MOVETokenV2 and a new iterable contract is created and named MOVEToken.

 2. **Deployment JSON Files**:
    - The release includes deployment JSON files following the standard proposed in MIP-23.
 These files include: